tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

   *NCBI reference genome FASTA file; included in docker image, but can also be downloaded from `ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.26_GRCh38.p13`*

 ### Tools
 The pipeline depends on the following command line tools:

 - `bowtie2`
 - `samtools`
 - `bcftools`
 - `vcftools`
+- `singularity`
+- `parallel`
+- `squashfuse`

 Ensure these tools are installed or available via a module system (ex.
 HPC users).
 For AWS CLI, make sure v2 is installed.
-R packages will be included as part of the docker image.
+R and Python packages will be included as part of the docker image.

 R packages included in the docker image:
 - devtools